 The WVGSA is administered in the spring of each year.
 The state establishes a statewide testing window, and each county then determines a county-wide testing window and a testing schedule for each school within the district.
-For spring 2023, the statewide testing window is April 3-May 26, 2023.
+For spring 2024, the ELA-Writing test will be administered March 4-15, 2024, and the ELA-Reading, math, and science tests will be administered during the statewide testing window April 8-May 24, 2024.